 The risk of this breathing issue is about 6% at 38 weeks, and 3% at 39 weeks.
 There is a risk of breathing issues of about 3% in vaginal birth, so the 39+ week C-section risk is similar to vaginal birth.

-However, there are sometimes medical reasons for having an elective Caesarean at 38 weeks, and here the benefits to the baby may outweigh the risks.
+However, there are sometimes medical reasons for having an elective Caesarean at 38 weeks or even earlier, and here the benefits to the baby may outweigh the risks.
 If you really need a Caesarean at 38 weeks, then a reasonable compromise is to do the c-section a few days over 38 weeks, and perhaps use some steroids to help the baby’s lungs mature.